TarHeelIllustrated.com - Roy Williams Postgame Press Conference

 Roy Williams Postgame Press Conference

-CHESTNUT HILL, MA – North Carolina basketball coach Roy Williams met with the media following the Tar Heels’ 79-66 victory over Boston College on Tuesday night at Conte Forum.
+CHAPEL HILL – North Carolina Coach Roy Williams met with the media following his team’s 79-70 victory over Duke on Saturday evening at the Smith Center.

-UNC led by 23 at halftime and by as many as 25 points in the second half.
-Carolina got 17 points and a career-high 20 rebounds from Luke Maye and 22 points and 12 rebounds from Cam Johnson in the victory.
+With the win, the Tar Heels earned a share of the ACC regular season championship and will be the No. 2 seed at the ACC Tournament next week.
+Virginia will be the one seed.

+Coby White scored 21 points while Kenny Williams added 18 and Luke Maye grabbed 16 rebounds and handed out seven assists in third-ranked UNC’s second win over Duke in the last 17 days.